Karce/gupaxtk/IDEAS.md

 It could be an option to ask at first start.
 ### Setup Guide
 At first start, a guide could ask the user what it intends to do with Gupaxx (create node, create wallet, use xmrig-proxy, participate in raffle...) and do the setup for him and show him what it must do manually.
 An option to skip this guide would be present for advanced users.
+### Very noob mode
+At first start, a mode is suggested for very noob users.
+It would only shows the seed phrase of the wallet generated and configure all options for the user.

 ## Supporting more environnements
 ### Packaging